Nikolaus Dumba: In Vienna

 He was a close friend of Hans Makart, Gustav Klimt and Carl Kundmann and was a strong promoter of contemporary art.
 He helped establish several monuments to famous composers of the past and served as a Vice-President of the Friends of Music Society.

 Dumba left 50,000 florins to the Men's Choral Society of Vienna in order to free them from financial concerns.
 In return, he asked that "from time to time, a choral work in remembrance of me should be performed in a church" and that "the money should never be used for a building".
 To this day, Franz Schubert's German Mass is often sung in his honor.

 Dumba was a major donor for the Musikverein building.
 The Austrian government named a street (Dumbastraße) near the Musikverein after him.

 In his will, he bequeathed over 200 original manuscripts by Schubert to the City of Vienna.
 These formed the basis for what is now the world's largest collection of musical scores at the Vienna City Hall Library.

 He also funded the România Jună (Young Romania) Student Organisation in Vienna, as well as various cultural organisations in the newly-established Kingdom of Romania.
 In recognition of these achievements, he was awarded the Order of the Crown of Romania.
+In an 1897 interview with Aromanian schoolteacher Ion Arginteanu for Gazeta Macedoniei, Nikolaus Dumba stated: "I am a Kutzo-Vlach [Aromanian] and I am proud of this name."